Brightspace/d2l-search-widget-ui/README.md

 A `d2l-search-widget-results-changed` event is fired when the search completes.
 The event fires immediately if the response is cached.
-The event's `value` will contain the response, parsed with `d2l-siren-parser`.
+The event's `value` will contain the response, parsed with `node-siren-parser`.

 The widget will have a default height of 60px; this can be overridden with `--d2l-search-widget-height`.